 You should replace the filter cartrige every season and when water flow from the faucet is too slow for convenience.
-The cartridge MUST be replaced at least every 12 months.

-- Place a container beneath the filter to catch any water remaining in the waterlines during filter removal. - Twist the filter cartridge counter-clockwise (to the left) about one-quarter turn, then pull it down and out of the filter socket. - Insert a new water filter cartridge up into the filter socket as far as possible and twist it clockwise (to the right) one-quarter turn until it stops.
+- Place a container beneath the filter to catch any water remaining in the waterlines during filter removal. - Twist the filter cartridge counter-clockwise about one-quarter turn, then pull it down and out of the filter socket. - Insert a new water filter cartridge up into the filter socket as far as possible and twist it clockwise one-quarter turn until it stops.

-Insert new filter up into filter socket - Press and twist 1/4-turn clockwise (to the right).
+Insert new filter up into filter socket - Press and twist 1/4-turn clockwise